Spirochetosis, Chicken Tick Paralysis, Fowl Spirochetosis, Fowl Tick Fever, Fowl Tick Paralysis, Chicken Tick Fever

-Avian intestinal spirochetosis (AIS) is an enteric disease that affects all bird species, pigs, and humans.
-AIS is a potentially zoonotic disease that is caused by infection with spirochetal bacteria of the genus Brachyspira
+Avian intestinal spirochetosis (AIS) is an enteric disease of birds caused by colonization of spirochetal bacteria of the genus Brachyspira

-.
-The bacteria colonize in the chicken's intestines (specifically the cecum and rectum).
+in the bird's intestines (specifically the cecum and rectum).
 There are seven types of Brachyspira

 that infect birds, however the four main pathogenic (disease-causing) species in chickens include B. intermedia, B. pilosicoli, B. alvinipulli